AlexanderMarriott/milestone-project-2/README.md

 - Add a timer to track how long it takes the player to match all pairs.
 - Add a score system based on the number of turns taken.
 - Add more levels or difficulty settings.

+## testing procedures

+### Automated Testing

+Automated tests were written for this project using Jest, a JavaScript testing framework.

+### Manual Testing

+In addition to automated testing, this project has also been manually tested to ensure everything works as expected.
+Here are the steps for manual testing:

+Open the game in a web browser.
+Select a difficulty level.
+Flip over two cards.
+If they match, they should stay face up.
+If they don't match, they should be flipped back over after a short delay.
+Continue flipping over cards until all pairs have been matched.
+The game should then display a message indicating that you've won.
+Test the game in different browsers and on different devices to ensure it works correctly in all environments.

+### Differences Between Manual and Automated Testing

+Manual testing involves a person performing the tests step by step.
+It's useful for exploratory testing, usability testing, and ad-hoc testing, and it allows for human observation to find issues automated tests might miss.

+Automated testing involves writing scripts to perform the tests automatically.
+It's useful for regression testing, load testing, and repetitive tasks, and it's more reliable and faster for large codebases or long-term projects.

+Both types of testing are important and have their own strengths and weaknesses.
+A good testing strategy usually involves a combination of both.